zouppen/aoc-2024/log.md

 of button presses is that integer value.
 Otherwise there is no winning combination.

-Haskell was a good tool with built-in Rational type which allows doing non-lossy divisions and there was no need to do integer-only math.
+Haskell was a good tool choice with built-in Rational type which allows doing non-lossy divisions and there was no need to do integer-only math.
 It might've improved computational efficiency, but this time there wasn't any need to optimize further.
 Calculating the solution takes 3